g0v-it/data-budget/g0v-ap/README.md

 g0v-data application profile (ontology)
 ---------------------------------------

-g0v-ap is an general [OWL ontology](https://www.w3.org/TR/owl2-primer/) suitable to annotate a government budget data with the purpose of supporting budget visalization applications (e.g. http://budget.g0v.it/).
+g0v-ap is an general [OWL ontology](https://www.w3.org/TR/owl2-primer/) suitable to annotate a government budget data with the purpose of supporting budget visualization applications (e.g. http://budget.g0v.it/).

 It captures different perspectives of a government budget data like historical trends, cross-department and component breakdown of tax by government.

 g0v-ap is an semantic web application profile that builds upon the following RDF vocabularies::

-- the [W3C RDF Data Cube Vocabulary](https://www.w3.org/TR/vocab-data-cube) , to describe the balance accounts observations
+- the [W3C RDF Data Cube Vocabulary](https://www.w3.org/TR/vocab-data-cube), to describe the outgoings/incomes accounts observations
 - the [Data Catalog Vocabulary](https://www.w3.org/TR/vocab-dcat/) to describe the dataset metadata
 - the [SKOS](https://www.w3.org/TR/skos-primer) to describe balance taxonomy.
 - The [DCMI Metadata Terms](http://dublincore.org/documents/dcmi-terms/)